chakravala/Grassmann.jl/README.md

 Interoperability of `TensorAlgebra` with other packages is automatically enabled by [DirectSum.jl](https://github.com/chakravala/DirectSum.jl) and [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl).

-## Direct-sum yields `VectorSpace` parametric type polymorphism ⨁
+## Direct-sum yields `VectorBundle` parametric type polymorphism ⨁

-The *DirectSum.jl* package is a work in progress providing the necessary tools to work with arbitrary dual `VectorSpace` elements with optional origin.
+The *DirectSum.jl* package is a work in progress providing the necessary tools to work with arbitrary dual `VectorBundle` elements with optional origin.
-Due to the parametric type system for the generating `VectorSpace`, the Julia compiler can fully preallocate and often cache values efficiently ahead of run-time.
+Due to the parametric type system for the generating `VectorBundle`, the Julia compiler can fully preallocate and often cache values efficiently ahead of run-time.
 Although intended for use with the *Grassmann.jl* package, `DirectSum` can be used independently.

-Let `N` be the dimension of a `VectorSpace{N}`.
+Let `N` be the dimension of a `VectorBundle{N}`.
 The metric signature of the `Basis{V,1}` elements of a vector space `V` can be specified with the `V"..."` constructor by using `+` and `-` to specify whether the `Basis{V,1}` element of the corresponding index squares to `+1` or `-1`.
-E.g., `V"+++"` constructs a positive definite 3-dimensional `VectorSpace`.
+E.g., `V"+++"` constructs a positive definite 3-dimensional `VectorBundle`.
 ```Julia
 julia> ℝ^3 == V"+++" == vectorspace(3)
 true